 Steven is a jack-of-all trades, and a master-of-all.
 Yes, of all.

-Sheila Song is an instructional designer with SPS.
+Sheila Song is currently a senior instructional designer with SPS.
 Prior to joining SPS, Sheila worked for the GlobalEd 2 for five years, providing design and development support to an interdisciplinary problem-based curriculum.
 She has also worked as an adjunct instructor at the University of Connecticut, where she taught undergraduate Introduction to Educational Psychology course in both face-to-face and online formats.
 In her role as a program evaluator for UConn’s WiSTEM Mentoring program, she conducted process and outcome evaluations through surveys and focus group interviews.

 Sheila holds a Master degree in Educational Psychology and a Graduate Certificate in Program Evaluation.
 Currently, Sheila is a Ph.D. candidate in Educational Psychology with a concentration in Cognition, Instruction, and Learning Technology.
 Her research expertise is in motivation, problem-based learning, and technology-integrated teaching/learning.
 Sheila views teaching and learning through a constructivist lens.
 She believes that learning is active, collaborative, and situated in context.
 Her pedagogical beliefs play a significant role in her practice of teaching and instructional design.